-Table 1 reports the stepwise results of the multilevel analysis.
+Table 1 reports the stepwise results of the multi-level analysis.
 Model 1 replicates the state-level relationship in the scattergram of Figure 2.
-Without any control variables, the proportion of fundamentalists has a strong significant relationship ($\gamma = .658$) with gender attitudes.
-Model 2 adds seven state-level controls, five of which also have significant bivariate relationships with gender attitudes (proportion with some college, South, female labor-force participation, proportion rural, proportion never married; results not shown).
-Even with these control variables, the proportion of fundamentalists remains significantly related to gender attitudes ($\gamma = .598$).
-As predicted in hypothesis 1, as the proportion of fundamentalists in a state increases, whites' gender attitudes within that state become significantly more conservative.
-Of the seven state-level controls, the proportion of college-educated people is the only other variable that remains significantly associated with average gender attitudes ($\gamma = .771$).
-This is not surprising; the individual-level education relationships reported in the literature are strong.
+Without any control variables, proportion fundamentalist has a strong significant relationship (γ =.658) with gender attitudes.
+Model 2 adds seven state-level controls, five of which also have significant bivariate relationships with gender attitudes (proportion with some college, South, female labor force participation, proportion rural, proportion never married; results not shown).
+Even with these control variables, proportion fundamentalist remains significantly related to gender attitudes (γ =.598).
+As predicted in Hypothesis One, as the proportion of fundamentalists in a state increases, whites' gender attitudes within that state become significantly more conservative.
+Of the seven state-level controls, proportion college educated is the only additional variable that remains significantly associated with average gender attitudes (γ =-.771).
+This is not surprising given the strong individual-level education relationships reported in the literature.

 States with more fundamentalists may have more conservative gender attitudes simply because individual fundamentalists have more conservative gender attitudes and where there are more of these individuals the average gender attitudes are more conservative.
-On the other hand, these states may be more conservative because even nonfundamentalists in the state hold more conservative attitudes given the general conservative culture in states with higher proportions of fundamentalists.
-Results from model 3 test this compositional effect argument by controlling for individuals' own religious affiliations, beliefs, and practices.
-The proportion of fundamentalists variable remains significant ($\gamma = .310$) even after taking into account a comprehensive set of individual-level variables.
-White individuals residing in states with higher proportions of fundamentalists retain more conservative gender attitudes regardless of whether they themselves are associated with fundamentalist practices and beliefs.
-A comparison of the proportion fundamentalist coefficient in model 2 (γ =.598) with the proportion fundamentalist coefficient in model 3 (γ = .310) indicates that almost half the total state fundamentalist effect is contextual and about half is compositional.
+On the other hand, these states may be more conservative because even non-fundamentalists in the state hold more conservative attitudes given the general conservative culture in states with higher proportions of fundamentalists.
+Results from Model 4 test this compositional effect argument by controlling for individuals' own religious affiliations, beliefs and practices.
+The proportion fundamentalist variable remains significant (γ =.310) even after taking into account a comprehensive array of individual-level variables.
+White individuals residing in states with higher proportions of fundamentalists retain more conservative gender attitudes irregardless of whether they is contextual and about half is compositional.

-At the individual level, whites who have a fundamentalist Protestant affiliation, who attend church more often, and who believe in a literal interpretation of the Bible are more likely to hold conservative gender attitudes.
-The proportion of fundamentalists in a state does not negate the effects of individual beliefs and practices on individuals' gender attitudes.
-Indeed, in a model without any state-level predictors (not reported here), the individual-level coefficients are almost identical to those reported in model 3.
-The biggest difference is the individual-level coefficient for fundamentalist Protestants, which reduces from .177 to .153 when state-level fundamentalism is controlled.
+At the individual-level, whites who have a fundamentalist Protestant affiliation, who attend church more often, and who believe in a literal interpretation of the Bible are more likely to hold conservative gender attitudes.
+The proportion fundamentalist in a state does not negate the effects of individual beliefs and practices on individuals' gender attitudes.
+Indeed, in a model without any state-level predictors (not reported here), the individual-level coefficients are almost identical to those reported in Model 3.
+The biggest difference is the individual-level coefficient for fundamental protestants which reduces from .177 to .153 when state-level fundamentalism is controlled.
 These results confirm past individual-level research on gender attitudes.
 However, the more intriguing finding is that individuals' gender attitudes are affected by more than just their own individual religious practices and beliefs - they are also affected by the larger religious context of other peoples' religious affiliations.

 Unlike the proportion fundamentalist variable, which has a strong contextual effect beyond that which can be explained with individual-level variables alone, the proportion college effect is primarily compositional in origin.
-The significant effect of proportion college found in Model 2 ($\gamma=-.771$) disappears once individual-level controls are added in Model 3 ($\gamma=-.003$).
-Even adding just a single control for individuals' education eliminates the state-level education association with gender attitudes (results not shown).
-The proportion college effect is a compositional effect - the result of the more liberal gender attitudes of individuals with higher education.
-As education increases at the individual level, conservative gender attitudes decrease, and this association entirely explains the state-level effect.
+The significant effect of proportion college found in Model 2 (γ =-.771) disappears once individual-level controls are added in Model 3 (γ =-.003).
+Even adding just a single control for individuals' education eliminates the state-level education relationship with gender attitudes (results not shown).
+The proportion college effect is a compositional effect - the result of the more liberal gender attitudes of individuals with higher